charmar12/javascript-tutorials/08-Basic-operators-maths/README.md

 ## Notes

 Key takeaways:
--Prompt returns user input as a string.
+- Prompt returns user input as a string.
--Adding a + before a string converts it to a number, if possible
+- Adding a + before a string converts it to a number, if possible